Guide

 Automation and Continuous Monitoring

-• Automated disclosure generation for each jurisdiction
+• Automated disclosure generation tailored to each jurisdiction and AI tool.

-• Multi-jurisdiction compliance workflows
+• Multi-jurisdiction compliance workflows that adapt to candidate locations.

-• Vendor compliance tracking and documentation
+• Vendor compliance monitoring with automated reminders and documentation.

 Subscription Model

-• Small Business: $299/month ($3,588/year) - Up to 50 employees, 2 jurisdictions
+• Small Business: $299/month ($3,588/year) – Up to 50 employees, 2 jurisdictions.

-• Professional: $599/month ($7,188/year) - Up to 200 employees, 5 jurisdictions
+• Professional: $599/month ($7,188/year) – Up to 200 employees, 5 jurisdictions.

-• Enterprise: $999+/month ($11,988+/year) - Unlimited employees, all jurisdictions
+• Enterprise: $999+/month ($11,988+/year) – Unlimited employees, all jurisdictions.

 Side-by-Side Comparison